estuary/flow/site/docs/concepts/materialization.md

 ![](<materialization-new.svg>)

-You define and configure materializations as part of your data flow's **catalog**.
+You define and configure materializations in **Flow specifications**.

 [See the guide to create a materialization](../guides/create-dataflow.md#create-a-materialization)